renecandelier/Fottos/README.md

 - Use predefined search terms to load photos from the Explore tab.
 - Search photos from the Search tab using the search bar.
 - Saves prior search terms and presented them as quick search options in the search tab.
+- Share/ save photos when performing a long when on the photo under the slide show.
+- Double tap a photo in the slideshow in order to save to your favorites.
+- Clear cache under the settings screen.
+- Remove all saved search terms from the settings screen.
+- Delete all photos saved to your favorites.
+- Change the amount of photos you would like to load per page under the settings screen.
+- Infinite scrolling.

 # Project requirements